pgdr/talks/foss-faq/PITCHME.md

 +++
-> Does the DoD already use open source software?
+> Does ~the DoD~ Equinor already use open source software?

 Yes, extensively.